keneilvx/birdleaf/README.md

 # birdleaf
-vue.js application built on vite and vuejs, for bird lovers and hobbist to track and upload bird sitings and images of their favourite birds.
+Nuxt.js application, for bird lovers and hobbist to track and upload bird sitings and images of their favourite birds.
 Also, allows them to interact with other hobbist.

 # vue.js